-Mask Mandates Don’t Need to Make Sense
+Mask Mandates Are Illogical.
+So What?

 Then again, so does just about every community mask mandate.
 If the rules don’t apply equally in different settings, they’re unfair.
 If they do, they’re ridiculous: Good luck complying in a restaurant, bar, or airport food court.
 Pointing out the logical flaws in mask mandates is easy.
 Fixing them is hard—and important.
 Cases may be trending down in nearly every part of the United States, but this surge will almost certainly not be our last, just as Omicron will almost certainly not be the last variant to infect the world.
 When infection rates begin to rise again, local and state governments can try to implement mask policies that actually make sense to the people being ordered around.

 Take my city, Baltimore, as an example.
-Everyone older than 2 must wear a mask “indoors at any location other than a private home,” including at “foodservice establishments.”
+Everyone older than 2 must wear a mask “indoors at any location other than a private home,” including at “Foodservice Establishments.”
 Yet indoor dining, which is associated with increasing COVID-19 transmission rates, has been allowed for more than a year, and diners do not need to be vaccinated.
 Performers are allowed to sing, speak, and play the oboe sans mask, despite the fact that maskless music has been known to be a potent source of contagion since the early days of the pandemic.
 I frequently walk past restaurants with MASK REQUIRED FOR ENTRY signs taped to the front door and their windows fogged up from the breath of maskless patrons.
 And in spaces where masks are both required and feasible—say, pharmacies and grocery stores—hardly anyone is enforcing their use.

 It all feels rather performative and silly.
 Why have a mandate if it can be so easily ignored?
 “The public sees right through that, and I think that’s led to a lot of the backlash,” Joseph Allen, the director of Harvard’s Healthy Buildings program, told me.
 To Allen, mask mandates’ contradictions and compliance failures are signs that the U.S. should stop trying so hard to influence human behavior, and start focusing on improving ventilation and filtration in buildings.
 Masking, because it’s obviously visible and has become unavoidably politicized, is the pandemic-mitigation strategy that’s easiest for most people to notice—which might explain why it’s received so much attention from the public and the media.
 But structural improvements can operate in the background, protecting people without making them feel inconvenienced.